AguaClara/UASB/UASB_Manual_Spring2018.md

 As long as it is continously fed wastewater as "food", the UASB sludge blanket will continue to grow over time, filling the sludge volume and eventually rising upwards into the effluent zone.
 To control and monitor this growth, our design incorporates a sludge weir system.

-The sludge weir consists of a tube jutting out of the reactor at a downwards angle, with two valves.
-The first valve is in line with the reactor wall.
-This valve will be left open during reactor operation, allowing excess sludge to settle into the tube over time.
-The tube itself will be partially transparent, allowing direct monitoring of sludge levels and composition.
+The sludge weir consists of a tube jutting out of the reactor at a downwards angle.
+This weir is implemented at the top of anticipated height of the sludge blanket, so as to capture bacterial growth above this limit.

+The weir is designed with two valves to control flow.
+The first valve is in line with the reactor wall, and will be left open during reactor operation, allowing for excess sludge to settle into the tube over time.
+Ideally, the tube itself will be partially transparent, allowing direct monitoring of sludge levels and composition without release of wastewater.
 When it is necessary for sludge to be removed from the system, this valve will be shut, and the outer valve will be opened to allow discharge of sludge material.

 ### Other Sampling Ports